 “Honey” I said, “Midnight is a wild animal.
 Who knows what he’s been rubbing his head on before he applied it to you.
 This is New Jersey – probably dead informants.
 And you know what kind of diseases they carry.
 I seriously suggest you shower off as soon as possible and maybe give your head and pubes a precautionary layer of Agent Orange.”

 But she didn’t hear me.
 She just floated down the hall into the bedroom, a beatific look on her face.
-A minute later I heard the gentle hum of her vibrator.
+A minute later I heard the gentle hum of a vibrator.

 I knew that any reservations I had about bringing a feral, bleeding, and possibly diseased feline into our midst would fall on deaf ears now that cuddle had occurred.
 I’d sooner get her to give up her wedding ring than that cat now (er…perhaps not a fair comparison, considering).
 The point is, I knew from long experience that objections would be useless, so I’d best just suck it up and deal with whatever may happen when it happens.